 Women in Motion of High Point will be officially introduced by its founding members and leadership Wednesday, August 30, at the home of Ms. Martha Yarborough, 1717 W. Lexington Ave., High Point.
 The media is invited.

-The goal is to help women and girls take the next step toward personal, economic, and professional success in life, based on a vision of community empowerment.
+The goal is to help women take the next step toward personal, economic, and professional success in life, based on a vision of community empowerment.

 The group’s collective giving process is simple.